amilajack/eslint-plugin-flowtype-errors/readme.md

 "flowtype-errors/show-errors": 2
 ```

-Add this line to the 'rules' section of your `.eslintrc` to enforce a minimum type coverage of 50% per file (optional)
+Add this line to the 'rules' section of your `.eslintrc` to enforce a minimum percentage of flow coverage per file (optional).
+Here's an example of enforcing a converage of at least 50%:
 ```js
 "flowtype-errors/enforce-min-coverage": [2, 50]
 ```